djynnius/ZedekFramework/doc/API.md

 ===Attributes===

 $url public
-$controler controler portion of url
+$class class portion of url
 $method method portio of url
 $gets any part of a url after a ?
 $args = array() returns array of get request

-==ZControler==
+==Zclass==

-abstract class extends Zedek implements ZIControler
+abstract class extends Zedek implements ZIclass

 ===Methods===
-_init() replaces construct for all controlers
+_init() replaces construct for all classs

 template($arg1=null, $arg2=null) takes 2 arguments in no specific order - view file, and placeholder array

-importApp($controler = false) allows access to models other than those of the current controler
+importApp($class = false) allows access to models other than those of the current class

 _default() sets default view